devdemystified/intro-art-of-programming/lessons/01-setup-and-test/README.md

   </body>
 </html>
 ```
+Pro tip: anything you copy-paste you'll never learn.
+We'll copy-paste this code, because we don't need to discuss HTML right now.
+For the rest of the lessons, don't copy-paste anything.
+There is huge value in reading code and then typing it out yourself.

 Examples of all code in this course are available in the Github [repo](https://github.com/devdemystified/intro-to-programming/) under lessons > each day > code.
 It is strongly recommended you input the code as you go, to get the feel for the programming process, but feel free to reference those files if you have a problem.